wafflecat/ROS-Cheat-Sheet/Errors_and_Fixes.md

-# Common Errors in ROS and How to Fix Them
+# Common ROS Errors and How to Fix Them
 Common errors in ROS and how to fix them.

 ## .bashrc Only Sourcing Last Workspace in .bashrc